GaneshKolt/Humain_veichle_number_plate_detection_tensorflow/README.md

 This repositary demonstrates the veichle number plate detection using custom dataset.
 The solution is proposed via transfer learning where the dataset is trained using faster_rcnn_inception_v2_coco_2018_01_28 model.

+Check out the humain.ipynb notebook in colab for the source code.

 # Framework : Tensorflow

 # Model : Object detection API  [faster_rcnn_inception_v2_coco_2018_01_28]